dgithae/ryvu/README.md

-# RYVU interview test for sgRNA, mapping to human genome; and annotation to describe associated gene expression on Human Genome
+# RYVU interview test:
+### Mapping sgRNA to human genome; identification and annotation to describe associated gene expression

 ## Overview
 This project involves downloading the human reference genome (GRCh38) and annotation gff3 file using the `wget` command from Ensembl.
 The downloaded human genome GRCh38 file is then indexed and used to map sgRNA sequences using `bowtie2-build` and `bowtie2`.